David R. Brooks, PhD

 PayPal account to purchase instruments from IESRE.|

-David Brooks' new document, Climate Research for Students: Earth's Radiative Balance,
+David Brooks' new document, Climate Science Inquiry and Research Projects for Students: Earth's Radiative Balance,

 is a result of project development carried out during IESRE's

 three-year, NASA-funded Climate Science Research for Educators and Students.
 This document

 begins with an an introduction to Earth's radiative balance and using data loggers to collect data.